rpast/ALP/README.md

 # ALP

-ALP is an open-source, knowledge-grounded conversational AI system designed to generate responses grounded in relevant knowledge from external sources.
+ALP is an open-source, knowledge-grounded conversational AI system designed to generate responses grounded in relevant knowledge from external sources. 📖

 ALP is currently in development, but it can be used locally on users' machines.
 Built with simplicity in mind, ALP reads chosen PDF file, has unlimited conversational memory and the ability to export conversation and source embeddings in JSON format.

-ALP stores conversation history and embeddings in local SQLite database.
+ALP stores conversation history and embeddings in local SQLite database 🗄️.
 Thanks to that document upload and embedding process happens only once.
 In future releases user will get more functionalities to manage conversation history.

-ALP is intended to be run locally on users machines.
+ALP is intended to be run locally on users machines 💻.
 All is needed is Python and few commands in your command line.
-Feel free to fork, explore the code, hack it and adjust to your needs.
+Feel free to fork, explore the code, hack it and adjust to your needs 🔧.

 ## Table of Contents